Projects

 With IAHLA

 IAHLA members are Indigenous institutes governed by Board members representing Indigenous communities, and they offer a broad spectrum of courses and programs.
-We welcome new members and encourage members to stay in touch.
+The IAHLA Board of Directors has temporarily paused accepting new applications for IAHLA membership.
+The website will be updated once the pause is lifted.